 Capitol Psychological Assessment

-Autism Testing
+Adult Autism Testing

-Autism Testing
+Adult Autism Testing

 What is Autism?

 Autism is a natural variation of the human brain that includes differences in development, communication, understanding, and experience of the world.
 It’s like having a unique operating system in your brain that may impact how you understand and interact with others.
 It is a way of seeing the world through a fresh lens.
-Just like everyone else, Autistic individuals have their own strengths and challenges.
+Just like everyone else, autistic individuals have their own strengths and challenges.
 Autistic individuals may experience intense creativity and passion, speak with great honesty, exhibit lazer focus, identify and recognize patterns that others’ miss, and express themselves in authentic and meaningful ways.
 In turn, they may experience life and communicate in ways that differ from the mainstream, which can make it easy to feel misunderstood or pressured to fit in.

 Autism may look different in a few ways: